Director: Rita Hayes

 Open to all students, the intramural program affords students the opportunity to play in 20 different activities.
 To receive credit for this program, students may enroll in SRL 200.
 To receive credit for this course, students must play one league activity and assist in supervising a league.

 Intramural team activities are scheduled at varied times.
 League competition is available in 16 of the activities for men, women and co-educational participation.
 Students enrolled in the class must contact the Intramural Office to sign up for their activities.
-Upon completion of each activity, the student must notify the Intramural Department located in the Student Recreation and Wellness Center for their participation.
+Upon completion of each activity, the student must notify the Intramural Department located in the Student Recreation and Wellness Center.

 Students may apply no more than four (4) semester units of lower-division SRL courses toward the baccalaureate degree within the 20-unit maximum on activity units.